 Hot Flushes + Depression

-Do antidepressants used to help manage hot flushes also treat depression?
+Do antidepressants used to manage hot flushes also treat depression?

 “Women who use an antidepressant to help manage hot flashes generally take a lower dose than people who use the medication to treat depression”.